urgs/act/README.txt

    .ai importent activity a-001
    # check
    .alt
+   .ala
    # other interruptions:
    .ai importent activity a-002
    .ai importent activity a-003
    .ai importent activity a-004
    # check
    .alt
-   # you are working on a-004 currently and a-002 become more important
+   # you are working on a-004 suddently a-002 become most important
-   .as2 a-002              # you can also use the timestampt from .alt
+   .as2 a-002              # you can also use the timestamp from .alt
    # check
    .alt
+   .ala
    # a-002 is done /finished
-   .af a-002
+   .af
    # check
    .alt
+   .ala
    # check and see also completed
    .alta
    # you get the information that a-003 become obsolet
    .af a-003
+   # check
+   .alt
+   .ala

-G.) you can remove /archive a complete thread, it makes sence to swich to another thread and not
+G.) you can remove/archive a complete thread, it makes sense to swich to another thread and not
     removing the current active thread.
-    .aaa today
+    .aat thr-today

+...... play arraound
+...... rm -rf ~/act    # delte all traces
+...... repeat (B)
 ...... have fun